 Uniforms can look smart and snappy, but remember, too much of one logo can be a bad thing.
-Don’t have an official uniform?
-Deciding on a basic dress code can work just as well in creating a ‘together’ look and feel to your stand.
+If you don’t have an official uniform, decide on a basic dress code to follow.
+This can work just as well in creating a ‘together’ look and feel to your stand.

 Stand out from the crowd

-So you don’t go for the uniform approach?
-Don’t worry, individuality can be used to good effect too.
-And even if you have chosen to opt for a basic dress code, allowing staff to ‘personalise’ with a bright scarf or an eye-catching tie, can be used to good effect to make people smile and start conversations.
+Even if you have chosen to opt for a basic dress code, allowing staff to ‘personalise’ with a bright scarf or an eye-catching tie can be used to good effect to make people smile and start conversations.

 Just keep in mind the above point about knowing your market – what might be appropriate in one setting, may not be in another, so don’t go too wild!